farsider350/p2pool-dgb-scrypt-350/README.md

 P2pool installation with pypy -- Linux and Windows
 -------------------------------------------------
-Copy and paste the following commands one line at a time into a bash shell in order to install p2pool on Windows or Linux.
+Copy and paste the following commands one paragraph at a time into a bash shell in order to install p2pool on Windows or Linux.

 		sudo apt-get update

 		sudo apt-get install pypy pypy-dev pypy-setuptools gcc build-essential git

 		wget https://bootstrap.pypa.io/ez_setup.py -O - | sudo pypy